-Student violations will be dealt with through the Dean of Students Office.
+Student violations will be addressed through the Dean of Students Office.
 Staff and faculty violations should be reported to the Office of Public Safety and the Director of Human Resources.
 Visitor violations should be reported to the Office of Public Safety.
-When in doubt if the person is a student, faculty, staff or visitor contact the Office of Public Safety.

-Please call Public Safety at 773-298-3911.
+When in doubt if the person is a student, faculty, staff or visitor, contact t Public Safety at 773-298-3911.